-I told my friend, “You try to weigh in if it’s worth it to complain about it because if the one you adore doesn’t notice you, it means there’s someone much worthy of your attention.”
+I told my friend, “You try to weigh in if it’s worth to complain about it.
+If the one you adore doesn’t notice you, it means there’s someone much worthy of your attention.”

 “Happiness must be your focus.
 If you are not worthy of other people’s attention, then they’re not worthy of your attention.
 And that is normal.”

 I don’t want to put everyone’s mood down, but I have to say that I gave up on understanding my friend eventually.
 I too have to deal with other problems and I’m not that strong enough to comfort my friend at that time.
 Don’t envy me – I’m weak too, you know.